johnathanvman/F6/index.md

 					}
 				}
 			}else if(unit(s[2]).willing){//WILLING
-				Entrys.push("I grab SUB by the hips, and swallow her down!
-She tries to say a last second goodbye, but I'm in too big of a hurry!") if(unit(s[2]).Tags[0] == "Mousegirl"){
+				Entrys.push("I grab SUB by the waist, and swallow her down!
+She tries to say a last second goodbye, but I'm in a rush!") if(unit(s[2]).Tags[0] == "Mousegirl"){
 					if(Cocked == unit(s[2])){
 						Entrys = ["I grab SUB with one hand and shove her headfirst into my cock.
 She immediately starts to finger herself, knowing she doesn't have much time.
 I feel her orgasm just before melting into spunk!
 My balls are swollen, I should find someone to help relieve the pressure..."]